eACLS Logo

 How long will it take someone to complete the eACLS™ course?

-It will take approximately 6.5 hours to complete the cognitive portion of the online course.
-In comparison, it takes 13 hours to complete a traditional classroom-based course.
+It will take approximately 8 hours to complete the cognitive portion of the online course.
+In comparison, it takes about 13 hours to complete a traditional classroom-based course.

 Do I need to complete an on-site practical skills examination?

-No, if you are a practicing health care professional, other than a paramedic, that regularly performs resuscitation and advanced cardiac life support (ACLS) procedures as part of your employment, then no practical skills check is required.
-Simply print the eACLS™ Skills Verification Form and have your hospital or clinical supervisor complete the form verifying your clinical skills training and current skills competence.
+No, if you are a practicing health care professional, other than a paramedic or prehospital practitioner, who regularly performs resuscitation and advanced cardiac life support (ACLS) procedures as part of your employment, then no practical skills check is required.
+Simply print the eACLS™ Skills Verification Form and have your hospital or clinical supervisor complete the form verifying your clinical skills training and current skills competence based on the eACLS™ Skills Testing Guidance Document.

-If you are a paramedic, if you do not meet the criteria detailed above, or if you are otherwise unable to complete the Skills Verification Form, you can opt to participate in a practical skills examination at an approved eACLS™ Educational Center.
+If you are a paramedic, if you do not meet the criteria detailed above, or if you are otherwise unable to complete the Skills Verification Form, you can opt to participate in a practical skills examination at an approved eACLS™ Educational Center that is willing to offer an on-site skills check.

 If I do have to complete a practical skills check, what’s involved?

-First, locate an eACLS™ Educational Center near you.
+First, call 1-800-832-0034 to locate an eACLS™ Educational Center near you that is willing to offer an on-site skills check.
 The entire exam takes proximately 30–45 minutes to complete as you rotate through the following required skill stations:

 • Cardiac Arrest Management (MegaCode)

-After successful completion of the skill stations, an official wallet-sized ACEP eACLS™ course completion card that is accepted nationwide will be issued.
+After successful completion of the skill stations, an official ACEP eACLS™ course completion certificate will be issued.

 Is there a charge for skills examinations?